jdxccz/hydejack-starter-kit/_posts/Greeting.md

   Modernized design, big headlines, and big new features.
 sitemap: false
 ---

+### Motto: "Always be a decent man in any indecent time!"

 Version 9 is the most complete version of Hydejack yet.
 {:.lead}